-That brings us to the question at hand: how can we possibly disconnect when we live in such a technology-centric environment?
-If you have ever felt the desire to break free from the connectivity of the world, you aren’t alone, and it’s not impossible—even if it seems so.
-Try taking these steps, big and small, to cut back on your phone and Internet usage and start to disconnect in our overly-connected world.
+That brings us to the question at hand: how can we possibly disconnect from the Internet when we live in such a technology-centric environment?
+If you have ever felt the desire to break free from the connectivity of the world, you aren’t alone, and it’s not impossible.
+Try following these steps to cut back on your technology usage and start to disconnect in our overly-connected world.

 Set time limits on your apps and phone—and stick to them

-As a person who admittedly uses a cell phone for too many hours in the day, I understand how difficult it can be to set limits on social media apps and to track your phone usage.
-It can even be unsettling to see how much time you actually do spend online or how fast it goes.
-But taking advantage of built-in time limits on devices—or setting your own—can make a big difference and help you self-monitor the time you’re putting into the Internet.
+As a person who admittedly uses their phone for too many hours in the day, I understand how difficult it can be to set limits on social media apps and track your phone usage.
+It can even be unsettling to see how much time you actually spend online or how fast it goes.
+But taking advantage of built-in time limits on devices—or setting your own—can make a big difference and help you self-monitor the time you’re on the Internet.

-For social media apps that you find yourself clicking on constantly, it’s great to take a break entirely by deleting the app.
-Deleting the app won’t harm your account in any way, and you can redownload at any time, but it forces you to disconnect temporarily and focus on what’s in front of you.
+For social media apps that you find yourself clicking on constantly, take a break by deleting the app.
+Deleting the app won’t delete your account, and you can redownload at any time, but it forces you to disconnect and focus on what’s in front of you.

 Similarly, make sure to mute all notifications that aren’t important.
-Even if you aren’t on the apps actively, having notifications pour onto your computer or phone screen can seriously distract from the real world.
-It will keep you connected even when you’re trying to stay Internet-free for a while.
+Even if you aren’t on the apps actively, having notifications pour onto your screen can seriously distract from the real world.
 You can also try using your device’s Do Not Disturb feature to mute all notifications temporarily if you’re really going for an hour or two of disconnected freedom.

 Use social media sparingly

-Social media is one of the biggest pitfalls when we try to disconnect.
-Social media is not only fun, but it’s addicting; it is challenging to step away, and why would we want to anyways?
+Social media is one of the biggest pitfalls when we try to disconnect from online.
+Social media fun and addicting; it's challenging to step away, and why would we want to anyways?

-In truth, it’s much healthier for us to live in the moment rather than online.
-Social media of all kinds can distract from that.
+In truth, it’s much healthier for us to live in the moment.
+Social media accounts of all kinds can distract from that.
 Using social media sparingly involves things like:

-- Only checking a couple times a day, and for short amounts of time
+- Only checking a couple times a day for short amounts of time

 - Periodically taking “social media breaks” to disconnect entirely and refresh our minds

-- Considering if what we’re about to post really needs to be shared with the public
+- Considering if what we’re about to post really needs to be shared with everyone

 Remember that social media is also a very carefully constructed online world; it isn’t real life.
 Immersing ourselves in social media can be harmful, especially for teens and young adults.
 Using social media responsibly also means that we need to be smart and safe when using social media apps.